KyloJorgensen/pathfinder-character-creator/README.md

 	path: spell/
 	body:
 	      required: _characterId, and _id
-	      Optional: name, level, school, perpared, and/or used
+	      Optional: name, level, school, prepared, and/or used
 	returns: Spell

 DELETE A SPELL